LucasBerbesson/binary-clock/README.md

+Here are some codes to customize your [The City Clock](http://www.the-city-clock.com/).

 # Available codes

-This is the code of [The City Clock](http://www.the-city-clock.com/).

 - `binary_clock.ino` is the original version of the code.